Reverse Pivot in Golf? Try These 6 Proven Ways & Drills to Fix It

 With a reverse pivot, you’ll move your weight onto the lead side on the backswing and the trail side on the downswing.
 It’s the opposite of what you want to do.

-To start learning this concept, put the club down and cross your hands so they are sitting on your shoulders.
+- Cross Your Arms: Set the club down and place your hands on your shoulders.

 Maintain a Steady Head Position

-Sometimes the concept of thinking about your head and its position in the swing can be enough to fix a reverse pivot.
 Try to keep your head centered over the ball.
 Moving your head too much can make it difficult for your body to pivot the right way.

 To do this, I like to take an alignment stick and put it down on the ground in line with the golf ball.
-As I swing back my head might move just to the other side of the alignment stick, and then it stays behind it on the downswing.
+As I swing back, my head might move just to the other side of the alignment stick, and then it stays behind it on the downswing.

 Improper Wrist Action – Extension and Over-hinging